Airdate: September 21st, 2015

 Lister: “It’s because you see them as some alien species that need to be conquered with trickery.
 They’re not – they’re people!
 You don’t need your books on hypnosis!”

 Given that Red Dwarf’s target audience is different than Gravity Falls, there, Rimmer pays by having a female version of himself sexually harass – even grope – him.
 He still doesn’t relent with his chauvinism.
-Obviously, what Arlene Rimmer did can’t be done on Gravity Falls – although the fact that they got “Don’t Wake Stalin” on the air makes me wonder if they could – but they keep the effect with Stan getting his retribution via a female spider.
+Obviously, what Arlene Rimmer did can’t be done on Gravity Falls – although the fact that they got “Don’t Wake Stalin” on the air makes me wonder if they could – yet they keep the effect with Stan getting his retribution via a female spider.
 Darlene lures men in and literally feeds on them.
 In such, she literally uses men as commodities.

 Using a bit of hyperbole, it’s a far more sci-fi version of what Dipper was doing with Stan’s advice.
 People of the opposite (or, in some cases, the same) gender are more than just their bodies – they have emotions, personalities, and the like.
 Leading them on just to practice the craft of romance isn’t right.